turingschool/curriculum/source/projects/contact_manager.markdown

 You can use the exact same pattern to implement `before_filter` actions in...

+* `email_addresses_controller`
 * `companies_controller`
 * `people_controller`
-* `email_addresses_controller`

-Go do those now and make sure your tests are still green.
 If the controller uses the `show` method, then it's probably much shorter to use the `except` syntax on the `before_filter`.

+Go do those now and make sure your tests are still green, and the commit your changes.

 #### Removing Blank Controller Actions?